CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 # Install & Usage Testing Procedure and Findings

-The furnished instructions we more than adaquate for this stage in the project and for the target audience(advanced users).
+The furnished instructions were more than adaquate for this stage in the project and for the target audience(advanced users).

 ## Overall Impression of usage testing